 To address both questions, consider these 9 tips to help improve your Facebook ad targeting:

-1. Facebook Custom Audience feature to target audiences
+1. Use the Facebook Custom Audience feature to target audiences.

 Leverage Facebook’s Custom Audience feature to target audiences more granularly.
 Nosto will pre-create audiences for visitor, add-to-cart, and recent buyers for different time frames that you can easily include or exclude from your campaigns.
 You can use Nosto audiences to include/exclude existing audiences you’ve created in Facebook Business Manager very easily.
 This feature is especially useful to prevent showing more ads to audiences you’re already targeting in live campaigns.
 As a general rule of thumb, we suggest excluding folks from your Custom Audience who have just purchased in the last couple of days or in the last week.